 - Head to the Chingford May Day Fayre celebrations, part of The People’s Forest season, and enjoy a collective bike ride over Chingford Plain.
 6 May

-- Feel inspired at Walthamstow Market as it hosts Art Night, an all-night festival of art, featuring a series of new commissions inspired by the local area.
-June
+- Feel inspired as Walthamstow hosts Art Night, an all-night festival of art, featuring a series of new commissions inspired by the local area.
+22 Jun

-- Visit The William Morris Gallery to explore the Bauhaus Centenary, a major new exhibition.
-June-Dec
+- Visit the William Morris Gallery to explore the Bauhaus Centenary, which includes a six-month artist's residency and a major new exhibition.
+Jun-Dec

-- Witness an impressive light installation celebrating the area’s natural spaces in Molecules on the Marches by acclaimed local artist Zarah Hussain.
+- Witness an impressive light installation celebrating the area’s natural spaces in Molecules on the Marshes by acclaimed local artist Zarah Hussain.
 Oct-Nov

 What is The Mayor’s London Borough of Culture?